layilin/SP23-33852/_texts/full-text.md

 - Well-pleas'd, the master-swain reviews their toil; [405]
 - And rolls, in fancy, many a full-fraught cask.
 - So, when the shield was forg'd for Peleus' Son;[^f30n3]
-- The swarthy Cyclops shar'd the important task:
+- The swarthy Cyclops[^f30n4] shar'd the important task:
 - With bellows, some reviv'd the seeds of fire;
 - Some, gold, and brass, and steel, together fus'd [410]
 - In the vast furnace; while a chosen few,